 You can usually borrow up to an agreed overdraft limit, and you’ll usually need to pay your bank interest for the privilege.

-An overdraft isn’t usually the best solution for longer-term or frequent borrowing as interest charges can be high.
-Managing your overdraft debt more smartly can ensure that the costs don’t spiral.
+An overdraft isn’t generally the best solution for longer-term or frequent borrowing as interest charges can be high.
+Managing your overdraft debt more smartly can keep the cost of borrowing down.

 An overdraft is a way of borrowing money from your bank or building society.
 With an overdraft, you can spend or withdraw more money than you have in your bank account.

-Your overdraft will need to be repaid at some point, and you’ll usually pay interest on top as it’s a kind of loan.
-There could be cheaper ways to borrow because high overdraft charges mean that it’s not always the best option.
+Your overdraft will need to be repaid at some point, and you’ll usually pay interest on top as you would with a personal loan.
+The interest rates charged are often higher than with other forms of borrowing, especially over the longer term.

 Overdrafts charge interest.
-So it’s important to be aware of how much your overdraft is costing you.
+So, it’s important to know how much your overdraft is costing you.

 In April 2020, overdraft fees were overhauled.
 As a result, interest is now charged on your overdraft at a single annual interest rate (APR).
 This rate could range from 19% to 40%, depending on the bank or building society.
-So it’s important to compare overdraft charges when you’re choosing an account.
+So, if you think you might go overdrawn, it’s important to compare overdraft charges when choosing an account.